An important message from Dr. Darrell Grant, Medical Director of Student Health Services at Brock University.

 The seasonal flu vaccine is safe and effective and remains the best protection against flu viruses.
 Everyone in Ontario over the age of six months is encouraged to get the vaccine.

-In addition to getting the flu shot, you can protect yourself by taking the following steps: clean hands frequently, cough and sneeze into your arm, keep your hands away from your face and if you use a tissue dispose of it as soon as possible and wash your hands.
+In addition to getting the flu shot, you can protect yourself by taking the following steps: continue to wear a mask, stay 6 feet away from people you do not live with, clean hands frequently, cough and sneeze into your arm, keep your hands away from your face and if you use a tissue dispose of it as soon as possible and wash your hands.

 Dr. Darrell Grant